JeffCohen/workbook/books/kiei925/1-setup/1-introduction/1-overview.md

-# Setting Up Your Development Environment
+# Overview

 Every software engineer uses a set of tools necessary for constructing software.
-This toolset is called a _development environment_, and the it can be daunting to set up an environment for the very first time.
+This toolset is called a _development environment_.
+It can be daunting to set up an environment for the very first time.

-This quarter, we will experiment as a class by using a development environment that is entirely online, or "in the cloud" as they say.
+This quarter, we will experiment together by trying a development environment that is entirely online, or "in the cloud" as they say.
+This will save us from having to install a lot of software on our personal laptops.
+It also means that we will do all of our work inside of a browser tab, which can feel odd at times.

 These instructions assume that you are using the latest version of Google Chrome.